Your Black Muslim Bakery: 1994 Nedir and Abaz Bey trial

 On March 4, 1994, Nedir Bey was involved in the torture and beating of a Nigerian home-seller in an apartment on the 500 block of 24th Street in Oakland, involving a real estate deal.
 The apartment complex served as a compound for the Bey organization.
-The extremely violent incident also involved Abaz Bey.
+The incident also involved Abaz Bey.
 Both Abaz and Nedir were standing members of the African-American Advisory Committee on Crime, which also included Oakland's then-mayor Elihu Harris.
 The committee had organized a massive conference on crime that same weekend, featuring Jesse Jackson as its keynote speaker.

-The assault escalated into a massive incident in which ninety Oakland Police officers were engaged in hand-to-hand combat with thirty Black Muslims, some of whom were armed.
+The assault escalated into a massive incident in which 90 Oakland Police officers were engaged in hand-to-hand combat with 30 Black Muslims, some of whom were armed.
 The two Beys and two other men were charged with felony counts of assault, robbery, and false imprisonment.
 A year later, all four men pleaded no contest to one felony count of false imprisonment.
-The prosecutors had cut a plea deal, in part because they could take testimony from any tenant witnesses at the apartment complex where the Bey organization stationed its members as security, like a private compound.
+The prosecutors had cut a plea deal, in part because they were unable to take testimony from any tenant witnesses at the apartment complex where the Bey organization stationed its members as security, like a private compound.
 Nedir Bey served six months of home detention, and Abaz Bey got eight months' home detention.